 - Wearing Tight Hairstyles

 Popular hairstyles such as braids, weaves or even tight ponytails can cause negative effects on your hair.
+For instance, sleeping with braids could cause a sensitive scalp if you’re not doing it properly.

 The tighter your hairstyle, the more tension is applied to your scalp often causing your edges to become thin and frail.